We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Before trying CBD to help manage high blood pressure, it’s important to speak with a doctor.
+Before trying CBD to help manage high blood pressure, consider reaching out to a healthcare professional.
 Regular checkups are also a good idea, as symptoms of high blood pressure don’t often begin until the condition is more severe.

-If you’re noticing symptoms, or you can’t remember the last time your blood pressure was taken, it’s a good idea to talk with a doctor.
+If you’re noticing symptoms or you can’t remember the last time your blood pressure was taken, it’s a good idea to talk with a medical professional.

 High blood pressure can cause several unwanted complications, and you may not notice it until it has become more severe.